 Information concerning student costs may be obtained from the financial aid office.
+International students are required to pay each semester in full before they arrive on campus, the four payment plan is not an option.

 A form I-20, Certificate of Eligibility for Non-immigrant F-1 Student Status, is issued by the designated school official (DSO) at Cedarville upon receipt of credible documentary evidence of the ability to pay full tuition, room, board, and fees for the student's initial academic year of enrollment.
 Please direct any questions concerning your immigration documentation by sending an e-mail to Brenda Reid (DSO).